Can-So/uiKit/docs/guides/11-testing.md

 - on local these run against Chrome.
 - on CI these run against 5 different browsers across OS for changed packages only.
 - to run on local `yarn test:browser`.
+- to run on local using watch mode `yarn test:browser:watch`.
 - to run on *browserstack* :
     - set `BROWSERSTACK_USERNAME = <username>`.
     - set `BROWSERSTACK_KEY = <userkey>`.